Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

 In case only one state is available, as for $\pi K$ at sufficiently low energies, we say the reaction is elastic.
 The elastic unitarity condition translates into the following algebraic relation for $\pi K$ partial waves

 which implies that the elastic \pik partial wave can be recast in terms of a real phase shift, called $\delta^I_\ell(s)$, as follows:

 where we have introduced the ``Argand'' partial wave $\hat f (s)$ for later convenience.
-In practice $\pi K$ scattering is elastic below approximately 1 GeV for all waves, and for the maximal isospin waves for all the region of interest in this review.
+In practice, $\pi K$ scattering is elastic below approximately 1 GeV for all waves, and so are the maximal isospin waves within the whole region of interest in this review.
 In such cases, the knowledge of $\delta^I_\ell(s)$ is enough to characterize the full complex amplitude.
+We detail in~\ref{app:conformal} the explicit functional form used in this work when describing this elastic region.

 In contrast, in the inelastic regime, and like any other complex function, the description of a partial wave requires the knowledge of two real functions, i.e., the phase and the modulus.
-We will definitely use those quantities, but sometimes it is also convenient to define and elasticity function $\eta^I_\ell\leq 1$ to write:
+We will often use those quantities, but sometimes it is also convenient to define an elasticity function $0\leq\eta^I_\ell\leq 1$ to write:

 Note that when the elasticity is one, we recover the elastic formalism.